AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/install.md

 ---
-title: Install the Data Migration Tool
+title: Install the [!DNL Data Migration Tool]
-description: Learn how to install the Data Migration Tool to transfer data between Magento 1 and Magento 2.
+description: Learn how to install the [!DNL Data Migration Tool] to transfer data between Magento 1 and Magento 2.
 ---

-# Install the Data Migration Tool
+# Install the [!DNL Data Migration Tool]

 >[!INFO]
 >
->Versions of Magento and Data Migration Tool must match.
+>Versions of Magento and [!DNL Data Migration Tool] must match.

-Make sure you are using *the same released version* of both Magento 2 and the Data Migration Tool.
-For example, for Magento version 2.2.0, you must also use the Data Migration Tool version 2.2.0.
+Make sure you are using *the same released version* of both Magento 2 and the [!DNL Data Migration Tool].
+For example, for Magento version 2.2.0, you must also use the [!DNL Data Migration Tool] version 2.2.0.

 ## Check your version